lillianmbrown/ai-portfolio/bolt-website-demo/README.md

 ## Overview

 This project is a lightweight interactive website I built using [Bolt](https://www.bolt.fun).
-It serves as a self-guided learning tool to explore the fundamentals of HTML, CSS, and JavaScript.
-As a product leader, my goal was to gain confidence using low-code tools and strengthen my ability to coach product teams on experimentation and technical fluency.
+It serves as a self-guided learning tool to revisit the fundamentals of HTML, CSS, and JavaScript — not just for curiosity, but as part of my commitment to staying technically fluent as a product leader.

+I created it to deepen my understanding of low-code tools, model a learning mindset, and strengthen my ability to coach product managers through hands-on experimentation.
+Knowing the limits and opportunities of tools like Bolt helps me support my teams with clarity and confidence.

 ## Purpose